cosmin-ionita/Diploma-Project/README.md

 ### Week 12 (07.05.2018 -> 11.05.2018)

 * :ballot_box_with_check: Replaced Swing UI with a Java FX one (because it's more flexible)
+* :ballot_box_with_check: Tried to fix the QE cluster with Dragos C. and Vlad C.
+* :ballot_box_with_check: Built the presentation for Scientific Communication Session 2018
+* :ballot_box_with_check: Built a document with the initial work on this project